sts10/sts10.github.io/_posts/2017-05-24-getting-started-with-syncthing.md

 In addition to the Getting Started section of the docs, which, as you can see, I found helpful, there's also [a User FAQ here](https://docs.syncthing.net/users/faq.html).

+If you want to make it slightly easier to start and stop Syncthing from the command line, I'd recommend using tmux.
+[I explain how I did this here](https://sts10.github.io/2018/11/27/syncthing-and-tmux.html).

 ## Setting Up Syncthing on a Raspberry Pi

 In an effort to have a machine that functions more like an always-on server/cloud, I dusted off my old Raspberry Pi 2 and plugged it in.
 I hadn't turned it on in a while (I had set it up about a year before-- pretty sure I installed the default Raspberry Pi OS, [Raspbian](https://www.raspbian.org/)).
 Here's how I got Syncthing running on it (though there are plenty of other [blog posts](http://www.pebra.net/blog/2015/08/23/syncthing/) on this.)